asappinc/generativeagent-amazon-connect/aws-cdk-go/quickstart/README.md

-# Amazon Connect Flow integration with GenAgent Deployment
+# ASAPP GenerativeAgent integration with Amazon Connect - AWS CDK quickstart sample

 This guide provides an implementation of the ASAPP GenerativeAgent integration guide for Amazon Connect.